 1) Iron Deficiency

+Red blood cells require large amounts of iron for hemoglobin.
 In fact, more than half of total-body iron is contained in hemoglobin !

-2) Vitamin and Mineral Deficiencies
+2) Other Vitamin and Mineral Deficiencies

 These vitamins and minerals are all important for the production of red blood cells.